-Title: Information Matters – capacity building for ambitious reporting and facilitation of international mutual learning through peer-to-peer exchange
+Title: Information Matters – capacity building for ambitious reporting and facilitation of international mutual learning through peer-to peer exchange

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Overall term: 2013 to 2019

-As part of the United Nations climate negotiations, the international community set itself the goal of limiting global warming to less than two degrees Celsius.
-Massive reductions in global greenhouse gas emissions will be needed to meet this target.
-In order to assess their progress towards reducing greenhouse gases, all the countries must submit biennial reports to the UNFCCC Secretariat, detailing the current levels and trends in greenhouse gas emissions and their national climate activities.
-However, many developing countries lack the human, financial and institutional resources and capacity needed to prepare these reports.
+In the course of negotiations under the United Nations Framework Convention on Climate Change (UNFCCC), the international community set itself the goal of limiting global warming to less than two degrees Celsius.
+This will require a substantial decrease in global greenhouse gas emissions.
+In order to monitor their progress towards reducing greenhouse gases, all countries must submit reports to the UNFCCC Secretariat every two years on the current levels and trends in their greenhouse gas emissions and on their national climate change activities.
+However, many developing countries lack the necessary human, financial and institutional resources needed to prepare these reports.

 In preparing its third National Communication, the Dominican Republic completed a greenhouse gas inventory using its own human resources for the first time and improved the institutional framework.

 Ghana submitted its first BUR in July 2015 and completed the associated review process in May 2016.